adityamtr/Sheduling_AI/README.md

 > After running the command, a local URL (usually `http://localhost:8501`) will be generated.
 You can open this in your web browser to access the application UI.

+> ⚠️ **Note**: If you are running streamlit for first time in new environment, you might be prompted to enter email id.
+This can be skipped by pressing [Enter] key.
 ---

 ## 🧑‍💻 Usage Instructions